JereKuusela/valheim-infinity_hammer/README.md

 If you don't wish to use this system you can set all binds to none and make your own bindings with the `bind` command.

+Some mouse wheel binds can't be unbound.
+In this case, set them some unused key combination.

 ## Building

 Hammer configuration applies to all building, including the standard structures selected from the build menu.